School districts across DC region return to class

 D.C.
 Public Schools is also entering the second year of the 6th grade academy initiative.
 The academies work to ensure a smooth transition to middle school.
 Last week, teachers were welcomed back with go-go music, snacks and pep talks from schools chancellor Lewis Ferebee.

-Mayor Muriel Bowser will celebrate the first day of school at Miner Elementary School in Northeast.
+Mayor Muriel Bowser was scheduled to celebrate the first day of school at Miner Elementary School in Northeast.

 Montgomery County

-Maryland’s largest school district is sending more than 160,000 students to school.
+Maryland’s largest school district welcomed more than 160,000 students back to school.

-Monday marks the first year that new Superintendent Thomas Taylor will run Montgomery County Public Schools.
+Monday marked the first year that new Superintendent Thomas Taylor will run Montgomery County Public Schools.

-WTOP’s Neal Augenstein talked with Taylor on Monday outside of Albert Einstein High School in Kensington just before students started the new school year.
+WTOP’s Neal Augenstein interviewed Taylor on Monday outside of Albert Einstein High School in Kensington, just before students started the new school year.

-“I could not be more excited to welcome students,” he said.
+“I could not be more excited to welcome students,” Taylor said.

 His tenure begins as Marcus Jones, the newly appointed chief of security and compliance for the school system, shared data that showed the number of “serious” safety incidents in its schools dropped overall last year.